Types of Garage Door Springs – Everything You Should Know

 Furthermore, some experts recommend such even though you double costs since the result is tremendous.

-Q: What is the cost of replacing a garage door torsion spring?
+What is the cost of replacing a garage door torsion spring?

 Garage door spring replacement cost varies based on several factors.
 But, you should find suitable options around $180 to $350 if you seek the service of an expert who can conduct a satisfactory job.

 Kindly note that the cost mentioned above covers the cost of the springs and labor.
-Extension and torsion springs often cost around $10 to $100, and labor ranges from $40 to $70.
+Extension and torsion springs often cost around $10 to $100, and labor cost ranges from $40 to $70.
 If you want to replace these springs yourself and seek where to buy garage door springs, you can check various hardware stores.

-Q: What is the average lifespan of garage door springs?
+What is the average lifespan of garage door springs?

 Knowing the average service life of garage door springs is crucial and can leave a clue of when to replace them without any hassles.
 If correctly installed, an average garage door spring should last up to 10,000 opening and closing cycles.